wjr83/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ The device can be put in anywhere with plants, including home-decoration plants, lab plants, forest, jungle, etc. It reminds human of the weather and the health of soil.
 It can also play songs to the plants as needed, since plants will grow better when they listen to music!!!

-_Players:_ Every can involved with the device, as long as they pass by, they can know the weather and the state of plants.
+_Players:_ Every one can involved with the device, they can know the weather and the state of plants and they can also interact with the device for commmunication and mediation.

 _Activity:_ Each actor is independent.
 It does not matter whether who comes over, (unless with a version allows to implement detectors for botanic acadamic research purposes.)